Showing 2732 results for "hemophilia/page/about:blank"

 Filter By

-Hemophilia is a rare, inherited blood disorder where blood doesn't clot properly due to a deficiency in clotting factor proteins, leading to prolonged bleeding.
-It primarily affects males, with females being carriers.
+Hemophilia is a rare, inherited disorder where blood doesn't clot properly due to a deficiency in clotting factor proteins, primarily affecting males.
+Hemophilia A, the most common type, is caused by a mutation in the F8 gene leading to a factor VIII deficiency.
 There is no cure, but it can be managed with medication and lifestyle changes.

 AI-generated summaries are for informational use only, based on content from multiple pages.
 They may not reflect full context.
 For complete details, see the original sources.
 Consult a qualified healthcare professional for medical advice.